WBSM: News and weather

 WBSM had a five-person news team in 2016, headed by Taylor Cormier.
 Anchors and reporters were Cormier, Tim Weisberg, Greg Desrosiers, Jim Phillips and Jim Marshall.
-Following the departure of Desroisers and Marshall, the station’s news team added Tim Weisberg as afternoon news anchor, and Tim Dunn as a reporter.
+Following the departure of Desroisers and Marshall, the station's news team added Tim Weisberg as afternoon news anchor, and Tim Dunn as a reporter.

-Cormier departed the WBSM newsroom in May 2019, joining the Howie Carr Show as the political talk program’s producer.
+Cormier departed the WBSM newsroom in May 2019, joining the Howie Carr Show as the political talk program's producer.

-Over the past year, the station’s news department has seen frequent changes, ultimately dwindling down to a newsroom staffed by just two people as of November 2019.
+Over the past year, the station's news department has seen frequent changes, ultimately dwindling down to a newsroom staffed by just two people as of November 2019.

 The station is an affiliate of ABC News Radio for national and world news.
 Local weather reports are provided by ABC television affiliate WLNE-TV.

 Talk and sports

-Local personalities include Phil Paleologos, Brian Thomas, Barry Richard, Ken Pittman, Chris McCarthy, Tim Weisberg and Marcus Ferro.
-Syndicated programs include First Light, The Howie Carr Show, The Mark Levin Show, Jim Bohannon, Hugh Hewitt and Michael Medved.
+Local personalities include Tim Weisberg, Chris McCarthy, Barry Richard, Ken Pittman, Brian Thomas, and Jim Phillips.
+Syndicated programs include America in the Morning, The Howie Carr Show, The Mark Levin Show, Charlie Kirk, and Hugh Hewitt.

-The station broadcasts Boston Red Sox & New England Patriots games.
+The station broadcasts Boston Red Sox and New England Patriots games.